 There’s nothing better than bubbly fruit flavored kombucha.
 For those of you who don’t want to spend the money to buy it, you can make it.

-A couple of years ago, a friend of mine was in a bad car wreck.
+Many years ago, a friend of mine was in a bad car wreck.
 He actually broke the steering wheel off with his chest.
-He was in the hospital and completely miserable on a gazillion pain killers and medications.
-His wife, Paula, who is a good friend of mine, told me about what a hard a time he was having.
+He was in the hospital and completely miserable on a gazillion painkillers and medications.
+His wife, Paula, who is a good friend of mine, told me about what a hard time he was having.
 I suggested she go buy some kombucha and bring it to him.
-It made him feel so much better that he went off all his pain killers and came home and started making kombucha himself.
-I had just learned how to make the fruit flavored kombucha and taught him how to make it.
-He makes the best fruit flavored kombucha I have ever had and he makes gallons of it each week.
+It made him feel so much better that he went off all his painkillers and came home and started making kombucha himself.
+I had just learned how to make the fruit-flavored kombucha and taught him how to make it.
+He makes the best fruit-flavored kombucha I have ever had and he makes gallons of it each week.
 Kombucha is a powerful detoxifier.
-It is loaded with B vitamins so it will lift your mood and just makes you feel great.
+It is loaded with vitamins so it will lift your mood and it just makes you feel great.

-To make sure your kombucha is bubbly, you’ll need to make sure your kombucha is not too sour or overly vinegary tasting.
-It needs to eat the sugars to make the carbonation – if all the sugar is gone, it will have nothing to eat to make the natural carbonation.
+- To make sure your kombucha is bubbly, you’ll need to make sure it is not too sour or overly vinegary tasting.
+It needs to eat the sugars to create the carbonation – if all the sugar is gone, it will have nothing to eat to make the natural carbonation.
 It is best to make your batch when your kombucha is just a tiny bit sweet and not overly sour.
-To see more info, refer to this blog. https://www.culturedfoodlife.com/my-kombuchas-not-bubbly/
+Refer to this blog for more information: My Kombucha’s Not Bubbly

 You will need: